Hua Chenyu

 Hua Chenyu (Chinese: 华晨宇; born February 7, 1990) is a Chinese singer and songwriter.
 First debuting as the winner of Super Boy 2013, he gained widespread recognition for his vocal ability and stage performances after participating in Singer 2018.

 Hua's sunrise concert held in Yantai in May 2024 attracted over 130,000 people in one show, making it one of the most-attended concerts of all-time.
 In September 2023, his concerts at the Beijing National Stadium saw over 100,000 people for two consecutive days.
+His album Tipping Point (2025) was named the 8th best-selling album globally in 2025 by the IFPI.

 Early life

 Hua Chenyu was born to a wealthy family on February 7, 1990, in Zhushan County, Hubei province.
 His parents divorced when he was two years old and during his childhood he lived with his father, who remarried when he was ten years old.
 He began playing the flute at the age of five and took piano lessons in the fifth grade.
 He wrote his first song at the age of twelve after mastering piano.

 After finishing middle school, Hua moved to Wuhan alone to attend the Fine Arts High School there.
 In 2010, he passed the college entrance examination and entered the Wuhan Conservatory of Music, where he studied pop music vocal performance and became the vocalist of a college rock band called Conseer.